Azad77/backup_hashnode/ckqc2f1sb0axm48s11ckz0riv.md

 ---

-The article explains how to streamline GeoPackage layer loading in PyQGIS with custom functions.
+In this article, we explain how to streamline GeoPackage layer loading in PyQGIS using custom functions.
 It provides examples of functions to add new layers, multiple layers, and all layers.
 It also includes a link to download sample data.

 To get started, we need to download sample data in the GeoPackage format.
-The article provides a [link](https://github.com/Azad77/Python_qgis/blob/main/Data/osopentoid_202105_gpkg_sr.zip) to download a GeoPackage file containing sample data.
+We provide a [link](https://github.com/Azad77/Python_qgis/blob/main/Data/osopentoid_202105_gpkg_sr.zip) to download a GeoPackage file containing sample data.
 Once downloaded, we can unzip the file and load it into PyQGIS.

-First, loading a list of layer names in the GeoPackage:
+First, load a list of layer names in the GeoPackage:

 ```python
 from osgeo import ogr